mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/10/Day-111/">May 10, 2017</a></small></div>
 <p><strong>Federal prosecutors have issued grand jury subpoenas to associates of Michael Flynn seeking business records</strong>.
-The subpoenas represent the first sign of a significant escalation of activity in the FBI's broader Trump-Russia investigation. (<a href="http://www.cnn.com/2017/05/09/politics/grand-jury-fbi-russia/index.html">CNN</a> / <a href="http://www.reuters.com/article/us-usa-trump-flynn-idUSKBN18607N">Reuters</a>)</p>
+The subpoenas represent the first sign of a significant escalation of activity in the FBI's broader Trump-<a href="/trump-russia-investigation/">Russia investigation</a>. (<a href="http://www.cnn.com/2017/05/09/politics/grand-jury-fbi-russia/index.html">CNN</a> / <a href="http://www.reuters.com/article/us-usa-trump-flynn-idUSKBN18607N">Reuters</a>)</p>